 The towns eventually followed suit.
 Mataura reached its peak population in 1966, Winton in 1971 and Gore and Invercargill in 1976.

 Southland’s total population decreased by 6.3% between 1996 and 2001 – the largest fall of any region.
 Between 2001 and 2006, it was the only region to see a decline, although this was small: 0.1%.
-However, buoyant farming, construction and energy industries have turned the population movement around since then, with growth of 2.7% between 2006 and 2013.
+Buoyant farming, construction and energy industries then reversed the trend, with growth of 2.7% between 2006 and 2013.

-In 2013 half of the region’s population lived in the Invercargill urban area and another 8% in Gore.
-Five other towns each had between 1,000 and 2,200 residents:
+In 2013 half of the region’s people lived in the Invercargill urban area and 8% in Gore.
+Five other towns had between 1,000 and 2,200 residents:

 Other townships include:

 In 2013, 17.0% of Southland’s labour force worked in agriculture, forestry and fishing, compared with the national average of 5.7%.
 Manufacturing accounted for 16.8% of the labour force, compared with 10.9% for New Zealand as a whole.
-Only 6.6% were employed in the education sector (8.6% nationally).
+Education employed 6.6% (8.6% nationally).